Furnace Sounds You Shouldn’t Ignore

 You know the squealing noise a car makes when a belt is loose?
 If you hear that noise coming from your furnace, call an HVAC technician immediately.
 While squealing, screeching, or screaming may not sound like a big deal, it could become a larger problem later.
 Very similar to cars making the same noise, one of the causes of a squealing furnace could be a loose belt.
 Loose belts are fairly common and easy for our HVAC specialists to fix.
 Another issue that could be indicated by squealing is a faulty motor.
 Faulty motors are also common, but due to the nature of taking apart and putting together your furnace, it’s best to leave the work to an HVAC professional.

-Are You Hearing Any of These Sounds?
+Are You Hearing Any of These Furnace Sounds?
 Call Moore Home Services.

 If you hear any of these sounds coming from your furnace, call Moore Home Services today!
 Our friendly, expertly trained technicians are experts at finding the best solution for you, the customer.
 We are Diamond Certified and proudly serve the Santa Rosa and Marin County communities.
 When you work with Moore Home Services, you can expect to see a technician who is on time, clean, personable, and ready to help.
 Don’t hesitate, click here to schedule an appointment online, or reach out to our friendly call center representatives.